vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 To which locality are the Vedas to be ascribed ?

 As regards locality, they are certainly to be ascribed to parts of Afghanistan, east of the Hindukush and the Punjab.
-The rivers of the Punjab, the Indus and its tributaries on both sides and the now lost Sarasvati are frequently mentioned, the Ganges only once in a later text.
+The rivers of the Punjab, the Indus and its tributaries on both sides and the now lost Sarasvatī are frequently mentioned, the Ganges only once in a later text.
 The authors call themselves Aryas or Aryans, in contrast to the Dāsas or Dasyus who were alien to them, and with whom they came in frequent clash.
 The Dasyus are now taken to be partly Indus valley people, partly aboriginals.

 The Rg-Vedas describe a highly complex society of priests, warriors, merchants and artisans, and slaves but the rigid caste system had not yet developed.
 There are also references to cities, but no artefacts except some pottery, have yet been discovered. which can be referred to the Rg-Vedic Aryans.